 Farah Kabir, the Country Director of ActionAid Bangladesh speaking at Balukhali camp in Cox’s Bazar, on 14 September 2017 notes that many thousands of people are living in makeshift tents, made of just a few sheets of recycled plastic and bamboo frames - and they are living with their entire family.
 There is still limited access to electricity, washing facilities or sanitation.

 ActionAid appreciates the Government of Bangladesh for having the border open with Myanmar and encourages it to continue ensuring the safe passage of Rohingya people fleeing the violence, as well as the people of Bangladesh who are hosting and supporting the refugees with food, shelter and other aid upon arrival.

 What is ActionAid doing in Bangladesh to help Rohingya refugees?

-ActionAid is responding to the crisis in in Mainnerghona refugee camp in Cox’s Bazar, where we are delivering a lifesaving humanitarian response targeting 50,000 refugees.
+ActionAid is responding to the crisis in in Mainnerghona refugee camp in Cox’s Bazar, where we are delivering a lifesaving humanitarian response to over 70,000 refugees.

-We are giving 10,000 people safe drinking water from 20 tube wells, and we are building 50 latrines for over 6,000 people.
-In addition 1,000 women and girls have access to 10 bathing spaces, with many more receiving information and support in our Women’s Safe Spaces.
+We have given 10,000 people safe drinking water from 20 wells, and built 52 latrines for 6,500 people.
+In addition 2,000 women and girls have access to 20 bathing spaces, and nearly 11,000 have received information and support in our Women’s Safe Spaces.

 You may also be interested in…